jualbacar/Kantox_CE_challenge/app/README.md

 ## Building Docker Images

-The same Dockerfile builds both services using the `SERVICE` build argument:
+The Dockerfile builds both services and runs as a non-root user (UID 1000) for security.

 ### Build API Service
 ```bash